KevinL852/SirenSetting_Limit_Adjuster/README.md

 This plugin raises various siren limits in GTA V/FiveM.

 How to install the plugin:
-1. Download the "SirenSetting_Limit_Adjuster_b2802.asi" and extract the .zip to your desktop.
+1. Download the .asi and extract the .zip to your desktop.
+(Click green 'Code' button and select 'Download ZIP')
 2. Open the "FiveM Application Data" folder and navigate to the "plugins" folder.
 If you don't have a plugins folder, create one.
 3. Drag & drop the "SirenSetting_Limit_Adjuster_b2802.asi" into the plugins folder and you should be good to go.